 Maintain and preserve the area's predominant neighborhood character, along with strengthening and enhancing the strong neighborhood business center.
 Future developments should be sensitive to the surrounding neighborhood.
-These developments should enhance the neighborhoods by building upon the area's assets and improving the pedestrian environment by providing more connections between the residential wedge areas, and the mixed use activity center.
+These developments should enhance the neighborhoods by building upon the area's assets and improving the pedestrian environment by providing more connections between the residential Wedge areas, and the Mixed Use Activity Center.

-The land use policies are organized into two major geographic areas: Wedge and Activity Center.
+The Land Use policies are organized into two major geographic areas: Wedge and Activity Center.
 Each policy is numbered, and the specific location noted on Map 3 or Map 4.
 The policies also are cross referenced by numbers in the Implementation Guide.
-The plan area incorporates Park Road / Woodlawn Road mixed-use activity center, with the majority of the area included in the wedge.
+The plan area incorporates Park Woodlawn Mixed Use Activity Center, with the majority of the area included in the Wedge.
 Two areas of the Activity Center are recommended for reclassification as part of the Wedge due to their recommended characteristics.
-These are further discussed in policies L-11 and L-14.
+These are further discussed in policies L-11, L-12 and L-14.